ifeanyichukwuOtiwa-sports/Articles/the_fizz_buzz_odyssey.md

 - Using the right tools for the job
 - Making our code flexible and adaptable

+The FizzBuzz problem may seem simple, but it can teach us valuable lessons about programming and problem-solving.
+By exploring different approaches, we can become better coders and develop a deeper understanding of software development principles.

 ## Conclusion

 Each approach to solving the FizzBuzz problem has its own merits.
 The classic if-else method is straightforward and easy to understand, the modern switch expressions offer a cleaner and more concise syntax, and the Strategy pattern provides a flexible and extensible solution.
 By understanding and utilizing these different techniques, developers can improve their coding skills and write more robust and maintainable code.

+You can find the [Link to code](https://github.com/ifeanyichukwuOtiwa-sports/the-fizz-buzz-odyssey)